Non-melanoma skin cancer

 Outlook

-Squamous cell carcinoma is more aggressive.
-It also grows in the area where it develops, gradually destroying tissue near to it.
+Squamous cell carcinoma is more aggressive than basal cell carcinoma.
+It also grows in the area where it develops, gradually destroying tissue around it.
 If left untreated, there is a danger that the cancer might spread to other parts of the body.
-About 40 to 50 out of 1,000 people with squamous cell cancer die of it.
+About 40 to 50 out of 1,000 people with squamous cell carcinoma die of it.

 Diagnosis

 Doctors can often tell whether you have non-melanoma skin cancer just by looking at your skin.
-To examine it more closely, they need an instrument called a dermatoscope.
+To examine it more closely, they often use an instrument called a dermatoscope as well.
 This is a very powerful magnifying glass with a light on it.

-If doctors think you may have non-melanoma skin cancer, they will remove the abnormal area of skin and some surrounding tissue.
+If doctors think you may have non-melanoma skin cancer, they will remove the unusual area of skin and some surrounding tissue.
 Sometimes they will first check whether it really is non-melanoma skin cancer.
 This involves taking a tissue sample (biopsy) and examining it under a microscope.
-Further examinations like an ultrasound scan of neighboring lymph nodes are usually only needed if it is thought that the cancer may have spread.
+Further examinations (like an ultrasound scan of nearby lymph nodes) are usually only needed if it's thought that the cancer may have spread.

 Screening

-Skin cancer is aimed at large numbers of people who have not yet been diagnosed with this disease.
+Skin cancer is aimed at large numbers of people who haven't yet been diagnosed with this disease.
 In Germany, skin cancer focuses on people aged 35 and over.
 Statutory health insurers then offer to cover the costs of this examination every two years.
-The idea is to detect pre-cancerous changes in the skin and discover tumors before they can invade nearby tissue or spread to other parts of the body (metastasis).
+The idea is to detect pre-cancerous changes in the skin and discover cancer before it can invade nearby tissue or spread to other parts of the body (metastasis).
 The ultimate aim is to provide better treatment and increase the chances of a full recovery.

 Prevention